Tanz0rz/haxe-fmod/docs/getting-started.md

 # Getting started

-This walks a new project from an empty build file to a playing sound.
-Where engines differ, the step shows one tab per engine.
-Pick yours on any tab group and every tab group on the site follows, so this page and the guides read as if they were written for your engine alone.
+Where engines differ, a step shows one tab per engine.
+Pick yours on any tab group and every tab group on the site follows.

 The library is tested on games built with the `lime` and `openfl` CLI tools (HaxeFlixel and friends), on Heaps, and on Kha.
 Each engine has a complete example game: [EZPlatformer](https://github.com/Tanz0rz/haxe-fmod/tree/master/example-project/EZPlatformer) (HaxeFlixel), [HeapsPlatformer](https://github.com/Tanz0rz/haxe-fmod/tree/master/example-project/HeapsPlatformer), and [KhaPlatformer](https://github.com/Tanz0rz/haxe-fmod/tree/master/example-project/KhaPlatformer).
 [Using another framework?](#using-another-framework) covers everything else.